easyvansh/Film-Wizard/README.md

 - **Search Functionality**: Easily find specific movies using the powerful search feature.

+- **Model Used**: TF-IDF TF (term frequency) measures how often a term or word occurs in a given document and TF of a term t in a document d.IDF (inverse document frequency) measures the importance of the term across a corpus.
+In computing TF (t), all terms are given equal importance (weightage).

 ## How to Use

 Discover Movies: Start exploring movies from the homepage or use the search function to find specific titles.